Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 Ballots containing more than 5 votes will not be counted.
 Will will reach out to you if time permits to correct or clarify invalid or unreadable ballots.

+Ballots must be sent from the email associated with your github ID so we can verify voting rights.
+Ballots that don't match will be rejected.

 ## Checklist